 Cons: Fairly heavy compared to other litters, may stick to the litter box

 If you’re looking for a cat litter that eliminates odors and smells fresh, consider FreshStep Extreme with Febreeze.
 This cat litter absorbs odors while leaving behind a fresh scent that deodorizes the litter box for up to 10 days at a time.
 It is a great option for multi-cat households and for cat owners who hate scooping the litter box.

-This FreshStep Extreme with Febreeze comes in a 20-pound, 34-pound, and 42-pound box so one will last you for a long time.
+This FreshStep Extreme with Febreeze comes in a 25-pound, and 42-pound box so one will last you for a long time.
 In addition to being excellent at tackling tough odors, FreshStep Extreme with Febreeze forms hard clumps that are easy to scoop.
 This is a low-dust formula as well, so it won’t irritate your cat’s eyes or respiratory system.